bowmanjd/olf22python/slides/presentation.md

 Notes:

-To Python!
-(Decades later)

-I found Python:

-- Approachable
-- Powerful
-- Available
-- The REPL is a bit like the Commodore: a place to experiment, build, tear down, build again

-No production filesystems were harmed in the making of this slide deck
+Decades later I found the Python REPL (Read Evaluate Print Loop or just the prompt) to be the same: approachable, powerful, available.
+A place to experiment, tear down, build again.
+(No production filesystems were harmed in the making of this presentation)

+I did not go straight from the Commodore to Python.
+The path to get there involved the open source landscape.

 ---